junxzm1990/pomp/README.md

 3. A customized Linux Kernel that supports Intel PT, under https://github.com/junxzm1990/pt.git
 4. A Intel PIN tool to simulate Intel PT (for machines without PT), under https://github.com/junxzm1990/intel-pin.git

 We are currently working on organizing documents and test cases.

+**Note that our tool only supports 32 bit now.**

 For more detials about POMP, please refer to